Conquest of the Air

 Conquest of the Air is a 1936 documentary film or docudrama on the history of aviation up to that time.
-The film features historical footage, and dramatic re-creations, of the developments of commercial and military aviation; including the early stages of technology developments in design, propulsion, and air navigation aids.
+The film features historical footage, and dramatic re-creations, of the developments of commercial and military aviation; including the early stages of technological developments in design, propulsion, and air navigation aids.
 The film was a London Films production, commissioned by the British Air Ministry.